nihongodera/php-mecab-documentation/README.md

     [8] => イク  // Pronunciation
 ```

-What you do with this is up to you.
+What you do with this information is up to you!

 [Top](#contents)